kamilzegadlo/WorldOfImages-Angular/README.md

 Tu run e2e tests: ng e2e

-Full Continuous Integration & Continuous Deployment was set up on Azure DevOps and the deployed app can be reached by: https://worldofimagesangular.azurewebsites.net/
+Full Continuous Integration (with running unit test and e2e) & Continuous Deployment was set up on Azure DevOps and the deployed app can be reached by: https://worldofimagesangular.azurewebsites.net/

 ----------------------------------------